CEA-MetroCarac/PySSPFM/doc/README.md

 ### VI.4.e) - Fit of both on and off field hysteresis

 <p align="justify" width="100%">
 The last approach was already developed in (see section <a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/doc#vi3---hysteresis-and-properties">VI.3) - Hysteresis and properties</a> of the documentation).
 It consists to fit both hysteresis on and off field, which involves extracting the affine component.
+This process also allows the extraction of the ferroelectric properties of the material, both influenced and uninfluenced by artifacts.
 One advantage of this method is that it is easy to implement since the hysteresis fit is necessarily done during data processing to extract ferroelectric sample properties.
 Additionally, this method enables to determine the entire affine component.
 However, the measurement requires robust on field hysteresis fitting, which can be challenging for predominant electrostatic effects.
 </p>

 ### VI.5) - cKPFM